eilvelia/tdl/README.md

 It is possible to not use the `client.login` helper and implement login process manually.

 This function requires TDLib v1.5.0+ to work.

-**Note**: The `login` function may not fully follow SemVer, just as TDLib itself doesn't follow SemVer.

 ##### `client.connectAndLogin(fn?: () => LoginDetails) => Promise<undefined>`